$60.00 members / $100.00 nonmembers 4.0 CE credits

 Check with your massage therapy regulatory body to ensure you are in compliance with the defined scope of practice before considering study or practice of any new method or modality.
 Find your state massage therapy regulatory board.

-- Understand the role, structure and arrangement of fascia and how fascial therapy works.
+- Explain the role, structure and arrangement of fascia.

 - Describe the generation of fascia, fascial restrictions and their consequences.